aligator/tablet-mode/README.md

 ```

 ## Solution
-So to still support both this is an additional kernel driver that dects whether the detachable keyboard is connected.
+So to still support both this is an additional kernel driver that detects whether the detachable keyboard is connected.
 It listens for attach/detach events from the integrated **keyboard** and reports `SW_TABLET_MODE` via the Linux input subsystem.

 This allows desktop environments and tools like `libinput` or